 How Anonymous Attacks – And How To Protect Your Site from the New Breed of #DDoS

-Prior to the attack, Anonymous announced their intention to take down the websites of the UK Prime Minister, UK Justice Department, London city government, Swedish Foreign Office, and others.
-The campaign was coordinated using Facebook and Twitter under the hashtag ?#OpFreeAssange?.
+Prior to the attack, Anonymous announced their intention to take down the websites of the UK Prime Minister, the UK Justice Department, the London City government, the Swedish Foreign Office, and others.
+The campaign was coordinated using Facebook and Twitter under the hashtag: #OpFreeAssange.

 At the time of writing, the DDOS attacks are still going on and are expected to continue in the next few days.

 Julian Assange, the founder, and editor of the whistleblowing website WikiLeaks, had been ordered by Swedish authorities to be extradited from the UK, where he had been under house arrest.
 Fearing that being sent to Sweden would mean that he would be then extradited to the US to be tried for his role with WikiLeaks, Assange applied for and was granted political asylum in Ecuador.
 He is currently at the Ecuadorian embassy in London, but British authorities have refused to give Assange safe passage out of the city to travel to that country.

 Last week, before Ecuadorian President Rafael Correa had approved the asylum bid, British authorities threatened to storm the embassy.
 This prompted supporters of Assange and WikiLeaks to surround the building overnight in hopes of deterring any attempt by the UK to follow through with the extradition.
 The current wave of online attacks against the UK government is an outgrowth of these events.

 How The Attack Was Launched

 Even though Anonymous announced the attack before it began, many government websites went down.
 Some of them went offline for more than 14 hours.

 - London Government site (see above) – offline for 14 hours and still offline at the time of writing